wesleyroberson/wesleyroberson.github.io/leetcode_problems/README.md

 # Project Purpose
-    # To display my solutions and work of some of the practice coding problems I have done from leetcode.com
+    # To display my solutions and work for some of the practice coding problems I have done from leetcode.com